probabilistic-numerics/probnum/CONTRIBUTING.md

 - includes tests and appropriate documentation
 - makes minimal changes to the interface and core codebase

-If you would like to contribute but are unsure how, then writing examples, documentation or `jupyter` notebooks are a good way to start.
+If you would like to contribute but are unsure how, then writing examples, documentation or working on [open issues](https://github.com/probabilistic-numerics/probnum/issues) are a good way to start.

 ## <a name="code-quality">Code Quality</a>